B&B's in and about Chiltington Laneby C L Scribbler - June 7,

 And this is the point where you have arrived at this

-the end of the lane as you're driving - because the road continues and turns
+of the lane as you're driving - because the road continues and turns sharply

-sharply to the right just after you pass Bowling Green (an attractive clapper
+to the right just after you pass Bowling Green (an attractive clapper boarded

-leaving Chiltington Lane and weaving into its continuation (Highbridge Lane) is
+Chiltington Lane and weaving into its continuation (Highbridge Lane) is the

-the sign on your right which says Chiltington Lane.
-(The very same sign which is
+sign on your right which says Chiltington Lane.
+(The very same sign which is at

 (which it is)